How to Use a String Line Level

 Setting the grade on a building site typically requires a survey instrument, but setting elevations is possible with only a string line level.
 Contractors, landscapers, and property owners need the ability to set elevation grades on land.
 Layout of elevation grades is critical for providing drainage away from buildings and for avoiding pond areas on a property.

-Line bubble level - only a few dollars
+- Line bubble level (only costs a few dollars)

 In general, use a minimum grade of 0.5% to promote positive drainage.
 For areas within 10 feet of a structure, the building code may require a minimum slope of 1% to quickly move the water away from the building.